-Course settings are created by the local administrator based on the predicted goals and objectives for each course; however, to better conform to specific goals and objectives, teachers may change the number of course-hours and the percentage of content in each of the four curricular areas.
+Course settings are created by the local administrator based on the predicted goals and objectives for each course; however, to better conform to specific goals and objectives, teachers may change the number of course hours and the content percentage in each of the four curricular areas.
 It is recommended that teachers review the course settings and, if changes are needed, make those changes BEFORE the students complete their initial assessment.

 Navigate to the target course.
 In the Teacher Tools menu, go to Class Management and click the Edit Course button located at the bottom of the menu.

-From the Edit Course dialog box you will be able to change the course long name and short name (6-8 characters preferred), edit the number of course hours and the percentage of course content in each skill area.
+From the Edit Course dialog box, you can change the course long name and short name (6-8 characters preferred) and edit the number of course hours and the percentage of course content in each skill area.

-The course has been set up by the local administrator with pre-selected settings for the Course, Assessment, Training and Intelligent Tutor settings.
+The local administrator has set up the course with pre-selected settings for the Course, Assessment, Training, and Intelligent Tutor settings.
 You can change these settings as follows: